 Installed at the electrical panel, surge suppressors prevent over-voltages from entering the electrical lines in your home.
 Arrestors, also installed at the panel, help protect heavy appliances and prevent fires at the panel entrance.
 Point of use surge protectors offer added protection for expensive items, such as home electronics and office equipment.
 All work best when used in conjunction with one another, and other lighting protection systems.

 Trees themselves do not offer lighting protection.
 In fact, unprotected trees could cause current to jump to a nearby home.
 However trees taller than your home and located within 10 feet of the structure can be outfitted with a lightning protection system.

 Struck by the seriousness of lightning strikes?
-Rainbow Restoration ® is your shelter from the storm.
-Contact us today to learn more about how we can help you recover from storm loss.
+Rainbow Restoration® is your shelter from the storm.
+Call (855) 724-6269 for 24/7 emergency service or schedule an appointment online to learn more about how we can help you recover from storm loss.

 Other Related Blog Posts